sven-panis/Tutorial_Event_History_Analysis/README.md

   * manuscript.tex
   * r-references.bib (BibTex entries for R and packages)
   * refs_manuscript.bib (BibTeX entries used in the manuscript)
+  * CreateFigure1.qmd

+The /figures/ subfolder contains Figure 1 of the ms.

-The /Suppl_material/ subfolder contains the .Rmd and .pdf files for the Supplemental Material, a .bib file (refs_suppl_material.bib) and Supplementary Figure 1 (Plot_paradigms.png).
+The /Suppl_material/ subfolder contains the .Rmd and .pdf files for the Supplemental Material, a .bib file (refs_suppl_material.bib), the file CreateSupplementaryFigures.qmd, and two folders (data, figures).

-**/sims/**

-This folder contains the file sims.Rmd used to create Figure 1.

-The /figures/ subfolder contains Fig1_revision1.jpeg (and other figures from sims.Rmd).

 **/renv/**